DataForSEO MCP server

 Integration with LLMs

-This server implements the Model Context Protocol (MCP), making it compatible with LLMs like Claude.
-The basic integration flow:
+This server implements the Model Context Protocol, making it compatible with LLMs like Claude.
+To use it with your preferred LLM, you'll need to integrate it according to the platform's specific MCP implementation.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.